• Skip to primary navigation

 50 Kitchen Science Experiments for Kids

 The kitchen is a great place to explore science with children.
 Even something as simple as melting chocolate is a great science experiment.
-You can cook, bake, set up a sensory activity, create some science magic, make lava lamps and volcanoes or even just play with ice.
-The creative opportunities with this collection of kitchen science experiments is endless!
+You can cook, bake, set up a sensory activity, create science magic, make lava lamps and volcanoes, or even play with ice.
+The creative opportunities with this collection of kitchen science experiments are endless!

 The best thing about science in the kitchen is that you probably already have everything you need!